filippolauria/LinEnum/README.md

     * Look for hidden files
     * Look for world-readable files within /home directory
     * Look for ssh related files (e.g. id_rsa, id_dsa, etc.) and/or their backup files
+  * Look for PGP keys
 * Environment
   * List environment variables (highlight *probable* interesting variables)
   * Look for AppArmor and SeLinux presence
   * Look for ASRL status
+  * Check if running in virtual environment
+  * Look for sd devices in /dev
   * Look for writable directories in the PATH variable
   * List available shells
   * Get password and storage information (from */etc/login.defs*)